Manatee County Conservation

 Saving Special Places • Building Better Communities

-Vote YES for Manatee County’s Waters and Land
+Manatee County Voters Overwhelmingly Support Vote for Waters and Land

-1000 Friends of Florida urges voters in Manatee County to vote FOR the Manatee County Bond Referendum, Water Quality Protection, Fish and Wildlife Habitat Preservation and Parks, a visionary measure on the November ballot to preserve land, water and wildlife for generations to come.
+1000 Friends of Florida urged voters in Manatee County to vote FOR the Vote for Water and Land in November 2020.
+We are pleased to report that Manatee County’s bond referendum for land acquisition was supported by 71% of the voters.
+The average homeowner will pay $29 a year, ensuring an estimated $5 million annually to protect conservation lands.
+It’s important to start acquisition now as these lands will become increasingly costly as development pressure in the county intensifies.
+This visionary measure will preserve land, water and wildlife for generations to come.
 This proposal will protect Manatee County’s drinking water sources, prevent polluted stormwater runoff from flowing into bays, rivers, and creeks, provide natural floodwater storage and preserve the county’s quality of life.
 There are strict accountability provisions to ensure funds are properly spent.

-Early voting starts October 19, 2020 with election day on November 3.
-Vote YES to protect Manatee County’s waters and land!
+Thank you for voting YES to protect Manatee County’s waters and land!

 Photo by Grant Jefferies Photography